-Migraines can be debilitating, annoying, and impact your quality of life — however there is much you can do to avoid them.
-From identifying what triggers your headaches to making proactive lifestyle changes, it’s possible to get better control and manage your migraine symptoms.
+Migraines can be debilitating, annoying, and impact your quality of life — however, there is much you can do to avoid them.
+Identifying what triggers your headaches or migraine to make proactive lifestyle changes makes it possible to control better and manage your migraine symptoms.
 Here are some tips to prevent migraine.

 1. Be aware of your triggers.

 Migraines do not impact everyone the same way and the events that trigger a migraine can vary significantly from person to person.
 While you will never be able to avoid all triggers, you will be in a better position if you know which triggers impact you.
 Common triggers include emotional stress, menstruation and other hormonal changes in women, skipping meals, weather changes, irregular sleep, strong odors, lights and other visual stimuli, sudden noises, smoke, exercise or overexertion, or sex.